 It isn’t easy to think of a more exciting day for advertising pros than the Super Bowl.
 This national event reaches nearly every American home.
-In 2022, 149.9 million viewers tuned in to watch the Super Bowl, leading to an average reach of around 106 million viewers per ad.
+In 2023, over 115 million viewers watched the Super Bowl, making it the most-watched Super Bowl in history.
 The Big Game grants brands unmatched exposure (for a high price tag).
 Plus, unlike many events, advertising IS part of the allure.

-in a January 2021 poll stated they tune in on Sunday night just for the commercials.
+in an August 2021 poll stated they tune in on Sunday night just for the commercials.
+This figure rose to 60% among women.

 Brands with clever or memorable ideas can easily earn an impressive amount of word-of-mouth.
 Not to mention that advertising awards and accolades abound for teams that make “the” ads of the season.

-Keep reading for tips, tricks, and ideas for getting the most out of Super Bowl advertising without the live on-screen price tag.
+Keep reading for tips, tricks, and ideas for getting the most out of Super Bowl advertising without the on-screen million-dollar price tag.

 “Given the massive amount of content surrounding the Super Bowl across many digital channels, brands can take advantage of multiple marketing and strategy options leading up to, during, and after the big game.”

 Advertising and marketing live during the Super Bowl is a long and expensive process.
-Here are a couple of critical tips if you’re considering buying Super Bowl ad space in the future.
+Here are some critical tips if you’re considering buying Super Bowl ad space in the future.

 Those considering 2024 should make the decision as soon as possible.
-By September 2022, Fox Television Network had sold 95% of this year’s ad inventory.
+By July 2023, CBS has sold at least 70% of its available inventory.
 Plus, aligning everything you need for these high spotlight roles will often take quite some time.

-Brands that run ads during the Super Bowl must have a post-ad plan to capitalize on the word of mouth and attention gained from the placement.
-Prepare all of your marketing channels and team for the incoming buzz.
+Brands advertising during the Super Bowl need a post-ad strategy to take advantage of the buzz.
+Ready your marketing channels and team for the surge.

 Some key steps to take: